nikhilaravi/serverless-graphql/README.md

 GREAT!
 Your lambda and api are now ready for the front end!

 Head over to https://github.com/nikhilaravi/serverless-graphql-app to learn how to deploy the GraphiQL IDE to query your schema and the UI for the Jukebox app!

+## TODO

+* [] update the 'create-api' script to update the gateway endpoint if it has already been created
+* [] add a script to Enable Cors from the command line